jyrkioraskari/IFCtoLBD/README.md

 You can rename the ifc2lbd-1.08-jar-with-dependencies.jar file into name IFCtoRDF.jar

-An example command line usage of the program is: java -jar IFCtoLBD_Desktop_Java8-1.77.jar Duplex_A.ifc http://uribase  out.ttl
+An example command line usage of the program is: java -jar IFCtoLBD.jar Duplex_A_20110505.ifc http://uribase out.ttl

 ## License
 This project is released under the open source [GNU Affero General Public License v3](http://www.gnu.org/licenses/agpl-3.0.en.html)